GlennAng/advanced_python/README.md

 # Recommender Systems for scientific Documents

 ## Dataset Description
-Our project is based on [Scholar Inbox](https://scholar-inbox.com), a recommender system for scientific papers run here at the University of Tübingen.
+Our project is based on [Scholar Inbox](https://scholar-inbox.com), a recommender system for scientific papers maintained here at the University of Tübingen.
 Their dataset was made publicly available under https://github.com/avg-dev/scholar_inbox_datasets a few weeks ago.
 You can find these three files in the folder `data` of our repository, but we mainly worked with `rated_papers.csv` and `implicit_interactions.csv` (described below).

 ### Explicit User Ratings